Ezequiel92/BibliographyFormatter/README.md

 - The testing script testing.jl shows how to use the `bib_formatter` function, how to import the script, and provides a sanity check, as it should run without errors.
 A small set of .bibtex files are provided in test_files/.
 - The dependencies are given by the Manifest.toml and Project.toml files.

+You should always check the end result for mistakes or missing data.
+The objetive of the script is to format the entries, so incorrect or invalid data may produce no warning.

+Some things to note:

+- It names every entry either `@article` and `@book` (when detects an isbn), so other types of entries will have to be renamed manually.
+- Only fields recognize by Bibliography.jl can be used, e.g. if the field `booktitle` is in the variable `fields` it will be ignored.
+- It formats every author's names to a single letter followed by a dot, e.g. Albert Einstein -> Einstein, A.
+- If a doi and url is present, the doi takes precedent over the url.

 ## Usage

 Simple clone or download the contents of this repository, replace the example .bibtex files in test_files/ with the ones you want to concatenate and run testing.jl. test_result.bibtex should now contain one entry per file in test_files/, correctly formatted.